 Finally, a large firm's failure can cause market participants to scramble to reassess which of their counterparties are likely to receive government support.
 This type of panic contributed to the most tumultuous days of the financial crisis after the failure of investment bank Lehman Brothers in September 2008.
 Earlier that year, the investment bank Bear Stearns was rescued when the Federal Reserve lent funds to JPMorgan Chase to purchase the ailing bank, the first time the Fed had directly extended financing to an investment bank.
 This unprecedented action, along with others taken to treat the financial market strains, likely signaled that similar support would be available for other firms.
 Yet in September, Lehman Brothers, at nearly twice the size of Bear Stearns, was allowed to fail.
 The government appeared to be offering support on a case-by-case basis in a time of already extraordinary market uncertainty (Steelman and Weinberg 2008).
 But by that time, many investors were too entrenched in their contracts to charge premiums for the risks to which they now understood they were exposed — in particular, the risk that the government would not prevent failures.
 Lehman's failure was a turning point after which the financial crisis escalated severely, leading to extraordinary volatility and worsening the downturn in global economic activity.
 This type of panic — resulting from reassessment of the likelihood of protection — would cease to exist if the government's safety net boundaries were made explicit and transparent in advance.

 In other words, the negative, long-term effects of a large firm's failure can be amplified by government support.
-In the short term, the spillovers create pain.
+In the short term, financial failures create pain.
 In the extreme, they could translate to reduced economic activity, increased unemployment, and restricted credit to households and businesses.
-They make the case for intervention appear stronger, even as policymakers understand the moral hazard problems that intervention creates for the future, contributing to the likelihood of future crises (Lacker 2011).
+They make the case for intervention appear stronger, even as policymakers understand the moral hazard problems that intervention creates for the future, contributing to the likelihood of future crises (Lacker 2011b).

-For this reason, ambiguity around the implicit safety net nearly guarantees that it will grow ever larger over time (Lacker and Weinberg 2010), as the Richmond Fed's estimates have displayed (Marshall, Pellerin, and Walter 2015).
+For this reason, ambiguity around the implicit safety net nearly guarantees that it will grow ever larger over time (Lacker and Weinberg 2010), as suggested by the growth in Bailout Barometer estimates from before and after the financial crisis (Lacker 2015).

 How Can the TBTF Problem Be Fixed?